azizka/big_data_biogeography/Readme.md

 ## Background
 The public availability of large-scale species distribution data has increased drastically over the last ten years.
 In particular, due to the aggregation of records from museums and herbaria, and citizen science in public databases such as the Global Biodiversity Information Facility (GBIF).
 This is leading to a ‘big data’ revolution in biogeography, which holds an enormous but still poorly explored potential for understanding large scale patterns and drivers of biodiversity in space and time.

-## Project assignment
-During the course you will analyse a specific dataset.
-We strongly encourage you to bring your own data (Taxon or region of interest, phylogenetic tree, fossil data), which will give you the opportunity to chose questions and exercises most suitable for your work.
-If necessary we will provide example data during the course as well.

 ## Course literature